From Lumbini to Pokhara

 On the first day in Pokhara, I walked around the tourist quarter of Pokhara Lakeside and relaxed in the afternoon.

 Back to the Lakeside, I tried at least ten bank machines until I could withdraw some money.
-Afterward, I decided to have a Deep Tissue massage after receiving a ‘lunch discount.’
+Afterward, I decided to have a Deep Tissue massage after receiving a generous ‘lunch discount.’
 Nishal was my masseuse, she was 19 and kept telling me how beautiful and young I was.
 At the end of the massage, she climbed with her feet on my back and carefully stretched me.

 On the second day in Pokhara, I made a hiking loop to the World Peace Pagoda, leaving from the Damside area and coming back to the main pier by crossing the Phewa Lake on a boat.

 In the morning, I enjoyed the breakfast offer from the Pearly Gate Restaurant, which was just across the street from my hotel.
-I gobbled eggs, toasted bread, hashed potatoes, milk coffee and a banana.
+I gorged eggs, toasted bread, hashed potatoes, milk coffee and a banana.
 As I decided to walk to the Japanese Pagoda, I had to take a bus to the Damside.
 From there I activated my GPS and walked along a street without losing sight of the world peace pagoda’s white peak.

 A few Nepalis guided me toward a pack of stairs.
 I crossed the Pardi Khola (the small stream that comes out from the Phewa Lake) where the Nepalese women washed themselves and their clothes.
 There, I talked with a cyclist who was confused because he didn’t know which path to follow.
 Afterward, I turned right on the path that had never-ending stone steps.